srahmel/brainswarming_backend/readme.md

 - All `/teams/*`, `/entries/*`, `/settings/*`, and export routes require `auth:sanctum` and are only accessible to authenticated users with the proper team association (policy-based).
 - Use Laravel policies for all models to enforce team and admin/user ownership.
-- Provide a GET `/csrf-token` endpoint returning a CSRF cookie/token, compatible with SPA and v0 tools.
 - Never expose data across teams or outside policies.

 ---